 In spite of consistent employment and a healthy savings account, my minimum-wage habits have followed me into adulthood.
 I avoid going out to eat, and when I do, I typically order one of the cheapest items on the menu.
 Shopping briefly overwhelms me with guilt.
 My anxiety forces me to perform mental acrobatics to justify purchases—I really needed new boots; there’s a hole in my old pair.
-When I’m sick, I refuse to see the doctor, because I don’t want to pay a copay, or worse, pay for medication.
+When I’m sick, I refuse to see the doctor because I don’t want to pay a copay, or worse, pay for medication.
 I’m willing to compromise my comfort, satisfaction, and even health in the name of saving money.

 Not everyone my age shares my frugality (friends have called me less flattering words, like “cheap” and “stingy”).
 I have friends who rack up credit card debt buying clothes, plane tickets, and cocktails.
-I know plenty of people who eagerly await their paychecks with empty bank accounts each month, unafraid to let their balances dip towards zero.
+I know many people who eagerly await their paychecks with empty bank accounts each month, unafraid to let their balances dip towards zero.
 These friends don’t seem to feel the same financial anxiety as I do.

 Where Money Anxiety Comes From

 Countless articles counsel my spender friends on how to save money, draw up budgets, and curtail their occasionally excessive spending.
 Their mindsets are by no means uncommon.
 But I’ve also met other people like me who feel genuine fear and anxiety about money.
 As far as I can tell, the difference between the two spending profiles doesn’t seem to source exclusively from class disparity.
 It seems to have little to do with how much money a person actually has and more to do with early experiences.
 For our generation, those early experiences were likely misshapen by the Great Recession of 2008.